exploratory-io/book/faq.md

 ## I can't open a project.
 How can I fix the issue?

-Please refer the [Trouble Shooting Guide](https://exploratory.io/note/exploratory/How-to-Fix-Common-Exploratory-Desktop-Problems-tsy2jVJ0RO) for the details.
+Please refer the [Troubleshooting Guide](https://exploratory.io/note/exploratory/How-to-Fix-Common-Exploratory-Desktop-Problems-tsy2jVJ0RO) for the details.

 ## What version of Git is required?